 They are all too common sights: hydro poles covered in cardboard and sandwich boards competing for roadside real estate.
-But some may not realize that illegal signs also pose serious safety risks for drivers and the maintenance crews responsible for taking them down.
+Not only do these illegal signs pose serious safety risks for drivers (talk about distracted driving!), they’re also a risk to maintenance crews responsible for taking them down.

 From design to installation, there needs to be consistent and safe roadside signs.
 Motorists have a right to expect that any particular traffic sign will always have a specific meaning to provide drivers guidance.
 To be effective, a sign should:

-We know the importance of tourism in B.C., and understand essential service businesses and attractions want to catch travellers’ eyes – and they still can.
-The Service & Attraction Sign Program (currently being updated) provides identifiable blue and white signs that are properly designed and managed on B.C. highways.
+We know the importance of tourism in BC, and understand essential service businesses and attractions want to catch travellers’ eyes – and they still can.
+The Service & Attraction Sign Program provides identifiable blue and white signs that are properly designed and managed on BC highways.
 You can contact your local district transportation office for more information.

 By following roadside signage rules, we can still get our messages across while making our roads safer for motorists and highway maintenance workers.